lmflolo/portfolio-project-1/README.md

 ### Responsiveness

-- All pages have been throughly tested for screen sizes from 320px wide and up, using the device tool bar and responsiveness testing tools in Google Chrome DevTools.
+- All pages have been thoroughly tested for screen sizes from 320px wide and up, using the responsiveness testing tools in Google Chrome DevTools.
 - The site is responsive on all screen sizes and no images are overly pixelated or stretched.
 There is no unwanted horizontal scroll, and no elements overlap.
-- The site has been tested and confirmed to work with Chrome on desktop and Chrome on an Android phone.
+- The site has been tested and confirmed to work with Chrome, Edge and Firefox on desktop, and Chrome on an Android phone.
 - All links on the website, including the navigation links and the logo, have been tested to make sure they take the user to the right page when clicked.
+- I have tested that the contact form works as intended; all fields with an asterisk need to be filled in, the email input only accepts an email, and the submit button works.

 ### Code Validation